Who I Am

 First and foremost, I am always working on being more kind and being of service.
 First to my husband and children, then my neighbors and then my community and ultimately the world.
 I’m also working on being more cheerful and not complaining so much about bad drivers. 🙂

 I’ve recently started collecting pull-over hoodies…don’t know if that trend will stick, but it seemed worth mentioning.

 I want to learn how to pop a wheelie on my mountain bike.
 I want to replace the rest of my VHS tapes with DVD’s.
 I want to take a trip to Whistler and ride some killer trails up there.
 I want to find out who my Gram’s biological parents were as she was adopted at age 5.
-I want to finish knitting a blanket I started at least a year ago.

 I want to write a book, public speak to women who need a confidence boost and power uplift in their lives.
 I want to do a weekly podcast starting in February of 2016 to support these same women to help them believe they are capable of more than they think.

 I just had to highlight this last paragraph in orange because I’ve accomplished it since I wrote this post in October of 2015.
 My book came out in 2018 and the podcast is now over 2 years old – go me!
 I would like to do more speaking to women, but I have done that as well.
 Setting goals is oh so important!
 Party in the house right now after reading this again!!!